-The Leopard Trail Preview Hike
+The Leopard Trail Hike

 Route and Map

-The first day of the trail is 9.2km, so please ensure you start walking by 2pm at the latest.
-The trail begins with a nice stiff walk up Kick-start Hill to the plateau.
-At the day’s half way point there is an optional detour to Gabriel’s Pools – a spectacular small kloof with small pools for swimming and your only drinking water along the path for the day.
-The detour is 570 meters each way, and with time for swimming will add an extra hour to the days hike.
+The first day of the trail is 9.75km, so please ensure you start walking by 2pm at the latest.
+The trail begins with a nice stiff walk up Kick-Start Hill to the plateau.
+At the day’s halfway point there is an optional detour to Gabriel’s Pools – a spectacular kloof with small pools for swimming and your only drinking water along the path for the day.
+The detour is 570 metres each way, and with time for swimming will add an extra hour to the day’s hike.
 From there the path moves down into a valley that winds its way to the first overnight spot.

-15.9 km, 5 – 8 hours
+18 km, 5 – 8 hours

-Our recommendation: In summer avoid walking during the mid part of the day.
+Our recommendation: In summer avoid walking during the middle of the day.
 Organise yourselves the night before for an early departure.
-Leave early in the morning (as close to daybreak as possible), enjoy the detour to Cedar Viewpoint, and keep moving to get to Reflection Pools and shade mid morning.
-Spend a good few hours at the pools before heading off mid afternoon after the heat of the day for the last few hours of the walk.
-Camp 2 is the last camp to get bags dropped off every day, so if you arrive at the Camp site early be prepared to wait for your bags to arrive.
+Leave early in the morning (as close to daybreak as possible), enjoy the detour to Cedar Viewpoint, and keep moving to get to Reflection Pools and shade by mid morning.
+Spend a good few hours at the pools before heading off mid afternoon for the last few hours of the walk.
+Bags for Camp 2 are delivered last, so if you arrive at the camp site early be prepared to wait for your bags to arrive.

-17.5 km, 5 – 8 hours
+22 km, 6 – 9 hours

 The longest day of the trail, day 3 starts with you walking across the flow of the landscape.
-This is certainly the most taxing part of the hike as you tackle the three climbs of Honeybush Hill, Inconvenient Truth and Ain’t so Bad.
+This is the most taxing part of the hike as you tackle the three climbs of Honeybush Hill, Inconvenient Truth and Ain’t so Bad.
 This is true wilderness, with no sign of human impact, and views deep into the Baviaans and Kouga mountains.
-At the days half way point, Draaipunt, there is a short 224 meter detour to drinking water.
+At the day’s halfway point, Draaipunt, there is a short 224 metre detour to drinking water.
 The second half of the day is spent walking down the incredibly beautiful Kasey Kloof, following its winding path for 9 km through to the third overnight huts.

 An easy start to the day has you following yet another beautiful kloof, Birdsong Valley.
-After 4km you get to Fond Farewell, a steep climb to the plataeu.
-Once on the plataeu you will need to get through The Cauldron, a series of two small valleys that get very hot in summer.
-From there it is a steep descent down into the Cedar Falls valley and towards base camp for a traditional swim in the base camp reservoirs clean mountain water.
+After 4km you get to Fond Farewell, a steep climb to the plateau.
+Once on the plateau you will need to get through The Cauldron, a series of two small valleys that get very hot in summer.
+From there it is a steep descent into the Cedar Falls valley, which brings you towards base camp for a traditional swim in the reservoir’s clean mountain water.